SUPPLEMENTAL NEEDS TRUSTS (SNTs)

 The SNT can spend the Trust money on anything not covered by the Medicaid or SSI programs to enhance and supplement the beneficiary's life.
 Common uses may include a home, rent, taxes, utilities, repairs, common charges, apartment maintenance, clothing, food, additional home care services not provided by Medicaid, entertainment, travel, technology, furnishings, an automobile, automobile expenses, insurance, tutoring, companionship, transportation, and other supplemental items.
 If the SNT beneficiary is on SSI, payment for shelter and most related utilities will reduce the SSI benefit by up to one third.
 There is no reduction for Medicaid benefits for shelter costs.
 All payments from the Trust must be for your sole use and benefit; you can not make gifts with Trust assets or income.

 Pooled Trust: The Pooled Trust is a first-party SNT available to disabled persons of any age.
-It is often the best way for elderly recipients of public benefits to avoid losing their “surplus income”, the amount earned by the Medicaid recipient above the Medicaid income limit ($859.00 in 2019 with a $20.00 disregard in New York City), to Medicaid.
+It is often the best way for elderly recipients of public benefits to avoid losing their “surplus income”, the amount earned by the Medicaid recipient above the Medicaid income limit ($884.00 in 2021 plus a $20.00 disregard in some counties), to Medicaid or SSI.

 There are numerous nonprofit organizations in New York State which have Pooled Trusts.
 By establishing a Pooled Trust, you create a vehicle for sheltering your surplus income for your use and benefit, often enabling you to remain in the community.
 The Pooled Trust, once established, allows you to deposit your surplus income into a separate Trust account maintained for you and not have those funds considered available by Medicaid.
 Your surplus income placed into a Pooled Trust can be used for your needs rather than going to Medicaid as a spend down.
 Common uses of allowable expenditures include rent, taxes, utilities, repairs, common charges, apartment maintenance, clothing, food, additional home care services not provided by Medicaid, entertainment, travel, technology, furnishings, an automobile, automobile expenses, insurance, tutoring, companionship, transportation, and other supplemental items.
 If the Pooled Trust beneficiary is on SSI, payment for shelter and most related utilities will reduce the SSI benefit by up to one third.
 There is no reduction for Medicaid benefits for shelter costs.